 - Report to the specific people or positions identified in the policy.
 Reporting to the wrong person can nullify your complaint

 - Be crystal clear what you’re reporting.
 If it’s discrimination or harassment you’re reporting, use those words, and explain what kind of discrimination or harassment you’re experiencing.
 A good complaint identifies you, identifies the person engaging in the wrongful conduct, specifically identifies the problem as discrimination or harassment, and identifies the type(s) of discrimination (e.g., “Mike is discriminating against me because I’m Asian, because I’m 60 years old, and because I am disabled“).
 An inadequate complaint would lack this information and might not protect your rights (e.g., “I don’t like the way things are going for me here”).
 Reporting discrimination and harassment (based on race, gender, age or another protected category) entitles you to special legal protection.
 Just complaining that things don’t always go your way doesn’t.
 Be specific.
 Don’t let anyone reword your complaint or rephrase it for you, since company representatives (supervisors, owners, HR representatives) have an incentive to press you to water down your complaint to the point that it has no value.

 - Do it in writing.
 Proof of verbal complaints disappears the minute you stop talking.
-I recommend emails because they reliably prove transmission, date and time transmitted, and identity of the recipients.
+We recommend emails because they reliably prove transmission, date and time transmitted, and identity of the recipients.

 - Follow up.
 If your initial complaint is ignored, see what the policy recommends.
 Often, policies tell you that if you’re not satisfied with the way your complaint was handled, you should then pursue a different path.
 Do it.
 Don’t skip anything.
 And do it in writing.
 Incomplete efforts to pursue a complaint can be as bad as no effort at all.
 Be equally clear at every level.